klavins/EEP520-W20/week_6/README.md

+Software Engineering For Embedded Applications
+===

 Week 6: Event Loop Management
-===
+---

 Many embedded systems run *event loops*, which are essentially endless while loops of the following form: